12 Pin LED Plug and Socket

 However, this fix is short-lived and only provides a temporary solution.
 The best answer is to buy a quality set of trailer LED plug and sockets.

 12 pin LED connectors provide evidence of electrical conductivity, at a glance.
 This visual check makes caravanning easy.

 - Water ingress

 - Cable separation from terminals

-The greatest cause of trailer plug connection problems is unsoldered and ineffective connections at plug terminal and at the trailer lights.
+The greatest cause of caravan plugs and socket connection problems is unsoldered and ineffective connections at the plug terminal and at the trailer lights.
 The simple solution is to twist the cable ends, solder the copper tips then insert into the plug ferrules and tighten.

 Generally, pin connectors are brass or poor quality brass alloy.
 Trailer Vision invented LED connectors with stainless steel screws in their terminals in an effort to combat poor connections.